Case Management/Social Services, Education/Teaching/Training

 Purpose and Description

 H.O.M.E.
-DuPage, Inc. formally known as DuPage Homeownership Center, a HUD-approved housing counseling agency serving individuals and families in DuPage County for 26 years, is seeking an experienced professional with commitment to affordable housing and social justice to present workshops, provide one-on-one counseling, and participate in community outreach for the purpose of assisting clients in preparing for home purchase and successful homeownership, foreclosure prevention, sustainable renting, reverse mortgage, and/or financial capability and coaching.
-This position will start as part time (30 hours per week) with a potential of moving into full-time (40 hours per week).
+DuPage, Inc. formally known as DuPage Homeownership Center, a HUD-approved housing counseling agency serving individuals and families in DuPage County for 26 years, is seeking an experienced professional with commitment to affordable housing and social justice to present workshops, provide one-on-one counseling, and participate in community outreach for the purpose of assisting clients in preparing for home purchase and successful home-ownership, foreclosure prevention, sustainable renting, reverse mortgage, and/or financial capability and coaching.
+This position is full time (40 hours per week).

 Provide financial counseling and service referrals for pre-purchase, foreclosure prevention, rental, and financial capability clients.

 Conduct comprehensive financial assessments.